Career Information for a Hospital Billing Clerk

 Bookkeeping, Accounting and Auditing Clerk

 This group of workers performs a number of tasks, such as posting transactions in ledgers, correcting financial errors and preparing financial statements.
-A high school diploma is the minimum education, but many clerks complete postsecondary training.
-An 8% job decline was predicted for this group for the 2014-2024 reporting period from the BLS.
-Clerks in this category made a median salary of $37,250 in 2015.
+A high school diploma is a minimum education, but many clerks complete postsecondary training.
+A 1% job decline was predicted for this group for the 2016-2026 reporting period from the BLS.
+Clerks in this category made a median salary of $39,240 in 2017.